-- 1-safety.
+- Standard faults.
+The "throw-fault" and "stop" transitions are generated using parametrized functions.
+With the command-line parameter '--parameter=nostandardfaults' all BPEL standard faults that can occur in the activites (i.e. all faults except user-defined faults in a throw activity or join failures) are suppressed.
+The generated models have a smaller state space and allow the analysis for controllability which is impossible without the assumption that messages can always be sent faultlessly. - 1-safety.
 The new modeling of the fault management yields to 1-safe Petri nets (i.e. any reachable state of the Petri net model puts at most one token on each place of the net).
-Beside performance (e.g. only 1 bit is needed to store the marking of a place) and compatibility issues (e.g. 1-safety is a prerequisite to use the Model Checking Kit [MCK]), features not supported by the Petri net semantics can be discovered since the generated net will most likely violate 1-safety when an unsupported BPEL feature is used.
-If, for example, a scope is enclosed in a while loop (which would model instantiation which is not supported by the Petri net semantics [Limitations of the semantics], page 9), the state places of that scope would not be 1-safe. - Assign activity.
+Beside performance (e.g. only 1 bit is needed to store the marking of a place) and compatibility issues (e.g. 1-safety is a prerequisite to use the Model-Checking Kit [MCK]), features not supported by the Petri net semantics can be discovered since the generated net will most likely violate 1-safety when an unsupported BPEL feature is used.
+If, for example, a scope is enclosed in a while loop (which would model instantiation which is not supported by the Petri net semantics of the semantics], page 10), the state places of that scope would not be 1-safe. - Assign activity.
 All copy branches of an assign activity are modeled in a single pattern (i.e. Fig. 6 and Fig. 7 are merged).
 Furthermore, when an error (outside that activity) occurs, an active assign-activity is not stopped until all copy branches have finished.
 This is described in [ACD+03] as: